mdgrossi/code-samples/README.md

 # code-samples

 #####Sample programming scripts and other technical capabilities to demonstrate data processing, analysis, and management proficiencies

 ## SUMMARY

 These scripts are intended to be short samples that demonstrate my capabilities as a scientist at handling, processing, and analyzing large data sets using various statistical methods pertinent to different research projects I have conducted over the years.
 Each script represents a glimpse into much larger routines and/or pipelines of routines that collectively carry out different oceanographic research projects.

-This repository is organized as follows:
+This repository, whose content is described below, is organized as follows:

 ```bash
 .